-Advanced Lightning Sensor
+Lightning Sensor Technology

 The LPS has enormous advantages over other lightning sensor designs, in particular those based on magnetic direction finding (MDF) which suffers from significant site introduced errors and consequent high siting costs.
-Precision lightning sensors used by GPATS do not monitor magnetic field signals as do Direction Finding (MDF) based sensors, therefore sensors have liberal siting criteria.
+Precision lightning sensors used by TOA do not monitor magnetic field signals as do Direction Finding (MDF) based sensors, therefore sensors have liberal siting criteria.

 The detector part of the sensor is a broadband receiver.
 This picks up a substantial amount of the lightning energy that allows the system to distinguish between ground lightning and cloud lightning.
-With a broadband detector the different characteristics of ground strokes and cloud strokes can be identified.
-This allows classification of the detected strokes by the LPS sensors.
+With a broadband detector, the different characteristics of ground strokes and cloud strokes can be identified.
+This allows the classification of the detected strokes by the LPS sensors.

 In a time-of-arrival based system, timing is an important part of the receiver.
 The LPS receiver uses commercial GPS timing as a reference.
-The sensor uses a high frequency timing source that makes the timing more stable, accurate and increases the resolution.
-The timing is constantly monitored and corrected.
-This results in more accurate lightning locations.
+The sensor uses a high frequency timing source that makes the timing more stable, accurate, and increases the resolution.
+The timing is constantly monitored and corrected; this results in more accurate lightning locations.

 Cloud Lightning Detection